jpwrobinson/mpa-bmsc/Lab1/getting-started-in-R.md

 **Comment everything!** - you will need to revisit your scripts, and comments help to explain what your code actually means

-    #Started April 18th, by JKB
+    #Started April 18th, by JR
     #Purpose: To start learning R